• Skip to primary navigation

 Notes

 If you don't have a ham bone, use a ham base and 1 pound of ham meat.
 I recommend Minors Ham Base and you can find the link in the post.
-I would use 1 tsp per cup of water and you will need 5 cups of water.
+I would use 1 teaspoon per cup of water and you will need 5 cups of water.
 You can always add more after the pressure cooking time if needed.

 If your ham bone doesn't have at least 1 pound of meat on it, use extra ham.